ServerlessDays/serverlessdays-london/src/news/announcing-serverless-days-2019.md

 ### CFP

-Share your Serverless experiences at ServerlessDays London.
-The CFP is now open until 13 May 2019.
+Share your Serverless experiences at ServerlessDays Sydney.
+The CFP is now open until 20 May 2019.
 Submit to the CFP [here](https://www.papercall.io/serverlessdays-sydney)

 ### Workshops